 NCOA’s Center for Benefits Access helps community-based organizations find and enroll seniors and younger adults with disabilities with limited means into benefits programs for which they are eligible, so they can remain healthy, secure, and independent.
 Funded through a cooperative agreement with the U.S. Administration for Community Living, the center accomplishes its mission by:

 - Providing tools, resources, and technology that help local, state, and regional organizations find, counsel, and assist seniors and younger adults with disabilities in applying for and enrolling in the benefits for which they may be eligible.

 - Generating and disseminating new knowledge about best practices and cost-effective strategies for benefits outreach and enrollment.

 - Establishing Benefits Enrollment Centers and supporting Medicare Improvements for Patients and Providers Act (MIPPA) grantees to provide person-centered assistance to get the right benefits to vulnerable seniors and adults living with disabilities who qualify.

 NCOA’s BenefitsCheckUp® is the nation’s most comprehensive free, online service to screen seniors with limited income for benefits.
 It includes more than 2,000 public and private benefits programs from all 50 states and the District of Columbia.
-Nearly 5 million people have used BenefitsCheckUp® to identify benefits valued at over $15 billion to help them pay for medicine, food, health care, rent, utilities, and other daily needs.
+Over 5 million people have used BenefitsCheckUp® to identify benefits valued at over $17 billion to help them pay for medicine, food, health care, rent, utilities, and other daily needs.

 NCOA’s Senior Hunger Initiative works to combat senior hunger by enrolling eligible older adults into SNAP.
 The initiative combines technical assistance to local community organizations with online help and advocacy to make it easier for eligible older adults to access SNAP to pay for healthy food.